C2.1 Identify and use symbols as variables in expressions and equations.

 Note: In an equation, it is possible for two different variables to take the same value at the same time.
 In the equation a + b = 6, for example, if a takes the value of 3, b will also have the value of 3.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 85.

-Notes: An expression containing only numbers is a numerical expression, for example 5 - 2.
+Numeric expression: An expression containing only numbers, for example 5 – 2.

-Expressions do not contain an equal sign; they cannot be called equations.
+Expressions do not contain an equal sign; thus, they are not equations.

 Knowledge: Equation

-An equation is a symbolic way of representing a relationship that can be difficult to understand, in part because there are various types of equations that vary in function depending on the situation.
+An equation is a symbolic way of representing an equality.
 In the junior grades, students encounter four types of equations.

-• An equation that represents a relationship between two changing quantities: An equation such as c =2n + 3 is used to express a relationship, such as the relationship between the term number (n) in a non-numeric pattern and the number of toothpicks (c) that make up the term.
-The letters n and c are variables, since they can take on various values.
+- Equation with two variables: An equation such as c = 2n + 3 is used to express a relationship, such as the relationship between the term number (n) and the term value (c).
+The values for c are dependent on the values for n.
+This equation has multiple solutions.

 Note: The details of the various types of equations are given in order to recognize that algebraic concepts are not encountered and treated exclusively in the context of modeling and algebra activities.
 For example, equations that are used as formulas in measurement are regularly found.
 However, in the junior grades, students do not necessarily have to distinguish between these types of equations.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 89.